Contact sport: Equipment

 St. Louis Blues player David Backes with ice hockey helmet.

 As a result of the risk of injury, some sports require the use of protective equipment, for example American football protective equipment or the gloves and helmets needed for underwater hockey.
 Some sports are also played on soft ground and have padding on physical obstacles, such as goal posts.

 Most contact sports require any male players to wear a protective cup to protect their genitalia.

 There has been an increasing medical, academic, and media focus on sports involving rapid contact in the late 20th to early 21st century and their relationship with sports injuries.
 Several sports' governing bodies began changing their rules in order to decrease the incidence of serious injuries and avoid lawsuits.
 In some countries, new laws have been passed, particularly in regard to concussions.

+To reduce concussions in American football, the National Football League implemented the use of Guardian Caps.
+Guardian Caps are soft-shelled helmets that have a soft material covering the outside of the helmet that absorb the initial intensity of the impact.
+These caps are worn in practice and in games by different football levels, ranging from youth athletes to those in the National Football League.
+According to the NFL, because of the Guardian Cap NXT, concussions have decreased by 52%.

 Concussion protocols

 At the professional level, America's professional football league, the National Football League, implemented The Concussion Protocol in 2011, banning concussed players from re-entering the same game in which they were injured in order to reduce the risk of further injury and damage.

 In Canada in 2018, Rowan's Law was passed after the death of a young Canadian female athlete.
 Rowan Stringer died in 2013 of second-impact syndrome, "...the result of suffering multiple concussions playing rugby three times in six days."

+Doctors and sports physical therapists can use ImPACT tests to test athletes post-concussion, and help them with a speedy recovery.
+This is conducted through cognitive tests, verbal and visual memory activities, and reaction time.
+These tests are done to make sure that the athletes are cleared to play, and won't be at risk for another concussion.

+Long-term Effects

+There are two main long term effects caused by ongoing concussions in contact sports, CTE (Chronic Traumatic Encephalopathy) and PCS (Post-Concussion Syndrome).
+Studies on retired and deceased former players have found signs of increased rates of CTE, dementia, and other, often incurable, neurological diseases.

+Symptoms of long term effects include increased irritability, anxiety, processing speed, and difficulties with memory.